Royal Air Force in World War II: Aircraft

 In addition to the aircraft produced in series, numerous prototypes were developed to test new technologies, designs, and armament options.
 However, many of these prototypes were never mass-produced, either because they failed to meet requirements or because other models were preferred.
 Examples include experimental fighter aircraft like the Gloster F.9/37 or projects involving jet propulsion, such as the early Gloster E.28/39.

 Statistics

 About 1.2 million men and women served in the RAF during the war.
 The RAF's total losses amounted to about 112,296 killed, wounded and missing.
 Bomber Command accounted for the majority of these, with about 44,000 killed and wounded.
 Some 121,766 aircraft were built, of which about 16,000 were lost.
-In return, the RAF destroyed 21,000 German aircraftand dropped 1.46 million tons of bombs on enemy territory.
+In return, the RAF destroyed 21,000 German aircraft and dropped 1.46 million tons of bombs on enemy territory.